Updated: Mar 11

 St. Augustine said (c.
 401), “In being born of a Virgin who chose to remain a Virgin even before she knew who was to be born of her, Christ wanted to approve virginity rather than to impose it.
 And he wanted virginity to be of free choice even in that woman in whom he took upon himself the form of a slave” (Holy Virginity 4:4).

 This is only a small sampling of what the Tradition of the Church has to say about the topic.
 You can read more at this site: churchfathers.org.
-The main Scripture verse interpreted in the light of Tradition used to support the doctrine of the perpetual virginity of Mary is Luke 1:34.
-See a later article and how that verse was interpreted by men like St. Augustine.
+See a later article and how men like St. Augustine and St. Athanasius understood Scripture itself to be teaching the perpetual virginity of Mary here.
+Let us say with St. Jerome,